 - Hydrating Primers: Provide extra moisture for dry skin.

 - Illuminating Primers: Give skin a bright glow and is perfect for pumping up a duller skin tone.

 - Pore-Reducing Primers: Preferred for oily skin, these can give skin a matte look and reduce the appearance of large pores.

-BB and CC creams are another primer option and they are a bit like a tinted moisturizer.
-These can certainly stand on their own without a foundation for a very natural, yet smooth, look.
+BB and CC creams are another primer option, and they are a bit like a tinted moisturizer.
+These can certainly stand on their own without foundation for a very natural, yet smooth, look.

-Applying primer is very easy.
+Applying primer is simple.
 If you're using a moisturizer, apply that first, then let your skin dry for a few minutes.
-Beginning at the center of your face, apply just a light layer of primer, dabbing it in with your fingers or a sponge.
-Allow this to dry for a few minutes before applying your foundation.
+Beginning at the center of your face, apply just a light layer of primer, dabbing it in with your fingers or a makeup sponge.
+Allow the primer to dry for a few minutes before applying your foundation.

 For anyone who enjoys doing their own nails, a nail primer can add a layer of protection that keeps polish looking great longer.
 Just like the other primers, it gives your nails a smooth base coat and helps the polish adhere evenly.
 It's also recommended under acrylic nails.

-A great nail primer like Deborah Lippmann's 2 Second Nail Primer does far more than any base coat.
+A great nail primer like Deborah Lippmann's Two-Second Nail Primer does far more than any base coat.
 It can clean and nourish your nails as well as strengthen them to ensure they stay healthy under the polish.
-It's typically applied prior to the base coat and most formulas dry in seconds.
+It's typically applied prior to the base coat, and most formulas dry in seconds.
 It's a worthy investment if you want a beautiful color that stays on.